-- 92% of students in grads K though 12 had parents who reported receiving any information from the school on the student’s performance.
+- 92% of students in grades K though 12 had parents who reported receiving any information from the school on the student’s performance.

 - 83% had parents who received any information about how to help with homework.

-- 59% of students in grads K through 12 had parents who were "very satisfied" with their child’s. school; 55% had parents who were very satisfied with the school’s parent-staff interactions.
+- 59% of students in grades K through 12 had parents who were "very satisfied" with their child’s school; 55% had parents who were very satisfied with the school’s parent-staff interactions.

 Consider ways that your program can partner with local schools and Head Start programs to better engage dads in their child's education.
 The Collaboration Strategies page has some resources to help you think about general partnerships.

 For more information on tips and ways to encourage the fathers in your program to get involved, visit the Get Involved with School page.